 I think I nod.
 He resumes his cool dude strut to the door.
 “Look, I’m a styling dude!”

 “Yes you are.”
 I am exhilarated that he performs for me.
 I watch and wave as he moseys through the door, out of the room, across the open bay garage to his rapid-response red pickup truck.

-That afternoon, I tell Billy I need some time away.
-That night, I sleep over at a girlfriend’s house, stare at the crescent moon above the pounding surf, drift into sleep after midnight.
+That night, I stare at the crescent moon above the pounding surf, drift into sleep after midnight.
 I dream Vic gives me back my life, carries me over the threshold, loves me more than I can imagine.
 I wake up remembering Aurora’s shining aquamarine eyes and feeling the warmth of her hand on mine.